openpnp/openpnp/USB-Camera-Troubleshooting-FAQ.md

-# Deprecation Note

-Note that this FAQ is now deprecated with the release of the OpenPnP Capture System.
-Please see https://github.com/openpnp/openpnp/blob/develop/CHANGES.md#2017-09-30 for more details.

 # USB Camera Troubleshooting FAQ

-If you are using multiple USB cameras with OpenPnP you may find that it's difficult to get more than one to show an image at the same time.
-This is a software limitation in the libraries that OpenPnP uses to talk to cameras and is very difficult to fix.
-Read on for some solutions to the problems.
+If you are having trouble using multiple USB cameras with OpenPnP, make sure that you are using the OpenPnpCaptureCamera, and not OpenCvCamera.
+OpenPnpCaptureCamera overcomes the issues described below.
+If you must use OpenCvCamera, continue reading for more information about why you might run into issues.

 ## I just want it to work!
 Put each camera on it's own USB host controller.
 This normally means that each camera needs it's own dedicated USB port but even that doesn't always solve the problem.
 If you look in your computer's USB device tree and all of your ports go back to one USB host controller you will need a different computer.